Get up to speed on the new tax law

 Members of the Graduate Tax faculty are not only tax experts; they are also experienced teachers who know how to lead students through a challenging, rewarding curriculum.
 Among the faculty are full-time School of Law professors, prominent tax practitioners in the Baltimore-Washington area, IRS officials and judges with the U.S. Tax Court.

 "UB’s Graduate Tax Program provided me with an invaluable understanding of federal income tax law and the ability to analyze tax statutes and regulations.
 It also gave me the opportunity to meet other tax professionals in various fields and stages of their careers.
 Overall, the program gave me the confidence to take the next step in my career as a tax professional."

 Maryna Marshall, M.S.
 ‘16

-To meet the busy schedules of working lawyers and accountants, classes are offered on weekday evenings.
-Moreover, students can take classes online in real time -- which allows them to participate in discussions with professors and fellow students -- or they can access recordings of classes, or attend in person.
-Students generally take one or two classes per semester and can complete either degree on a part-time basis in two to three academic years.
+To accommodate the schedules of working lawyers and accountants, classes are offered on weekday evenings.
+Moreover, students may also participate in class online in real time, which allows them to interact with professors and fellow students.
+Graduate Tax students also can access archived recordings of classes.
+Students generally take one or two classes per semester and can complete their degree on a part-time basis within two to three academic years.
 Regular attendance and active class participation are essential to success in the program.

 LL.M. and M.S. students pay the same tuition and fees, which are set by the Board of Regents of the University System of Maryland.
 Tuition and fees are subject to change.
 Get current tuition information (scroll down to the Taxation/Estate Planning tab).